 Publications

-A full list of the Society's publications may be obtained from the Society's office or see the separate publications list (27k) on this web site.
-Details of recent volumes of the Society's journal, the Surrey Archaeological Collections, are given elsewhere on this web site.
+A full list of the Society's publications may be obtained from the Abinger Library and Research Centre or see the separate publications list (27k) on this web site.
+Please note the Research Centre is only currently to accept cash or cheques (please make chaeques payable to Surrey Archaeological Society)

 The Development of Timber Framing in Surrey's Old Buildings by Rod Wild and Andy Moir with Martin Higgins and Brigid Fice